IIInitiationnn/BloodEmporium/README.md

 ## Features
 - Allows user to configure which unlockables are preferred or undesirable.
+- Two modes: NAIVE (select any available item) and AWARE (select items according to preference)
 - Bloodpoint spend limit / prestige level limit.
 - Hotkey to run / stop the program (default: Ctrl + Alt + 9).
 - Completely automatic and hands-free.